AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

   (((2^power + 1) * fl + (2^power - 1) * fr) / 2^(power + 1), fr)
 ```

 I will also need the expand and contract functions since we'll be going back and forth between `[-1, 1]` and `[-∞, ∞]`.
 Since Haskell's `Rational` type doesn't have point's at infinity.
-I'll devise a new type with points at infinity along with the somewhat tedius `Num` and `Fractional` instances so I can use the standard numerical operations.
+I'll devise a new type with points at infinity along with the somewhat tedious `Num` and `Fractional` instances so I can use the standard numerical operations.
 The only thing interesting about is is how the infinities are handled.
 They are defined to make the most conservative conclusions when combining intervals which might have infinities on either side.

 ```haskell
 data RationalInf